 Tyler is a natural beauty, and wildlife is all around.
 One of the best places to get those nature shots is in the Tyler State Park.
 The beauty of East Texas awaits you at this 985-acre state park.
 Here you can explore the Pineywoods on more than 13 miles of hiking trails that are suitable for the beginner as well as the experienced hikers.
 There’s plenty to see, and photograph, along the way.
 It’s the perfect place for bird watching with more than 200 species of birds and is home to a number of East Texas animals including white-tailed deer, raccoons, foxes, coyotes, reptiles, armadillos, opossums, and more.
 This is also one of the best places in the area to capture those fall colors.
 From panoramic views to fun-filled action shots, Tyler State Park is a perfect Instagram spot.

 With a city as unique and rich in history as Tyler, there is no end to Insta-worthy spots.
 Whether you’re looking for a historic backdrop to help you tell a story or just a place to take a trendy photo, Tyler has those one-of-kind backdrops you’re looking for to drive up those likes.
 Would these photos spots be on your list of most Insta-worthy places in Tyler?
-Share your Instagram photos with us by using the hashtag #VisitTyler.
+Check out our Insta-Worthy Instagram Guide for more selfie spots across Tyler, and then share your photos with us by using the hashtag #VisitTyler.